+For consistency with existing SM results ~\cite{Chiesa:2021qpr} and to facilitate comparison, we retain only the leading logarithmic term of the photon splitting function.
+We note that non-logarithmic corrections can be sizable at a muon collider ~\cite{Budnev:1975poe, Frixione:1993yw}, but they are not included in the present work.

-To validate our developed code, we computed the parton-level cross-section, $\hat{\sigma}(hhh)$, for the process $\gamma \gamma \rightarrow h^0h^0h^0$ within the SM and compared the results with those obtained using \texttt{FormCalc}.
-For the SM calculations, we used the \texttt{smdiag} model option available in \texttt{GoSam-2.0}.
-Both codes demonstrated excellent agreement.
+To validate our implementation, we computed the parton-level cross section $\hat{\sigma}(hhh)$ for the process $\gamma\gamma \to h^0 h^0 h^0$ within the SM and compared our results with those obtained using \texttt{FormCalc}.
+For the SM calculation, we employed the \texttt{smdiag} model option in \texttt{GoSam-2.0}.
+Excellent agreement was found between both codes.